joshukraine/mac-bootstrap/README.md

 ## Prerequisites

-Make sure your software is up to date:
+1. Make sure your software is up to date:

         sudo softwareupdate -i -a --restart

-Install Apple's command line tools:
+1. Install Apple's command line tools:

         xcode-select --install

-Reboot, check for additional updates, then reinstall, reboot if needed.
+1. Reboot, check for additional updates, then reinstall and reboot as needed.

-Sign in to the Mac App Store.
-If you don't do this before running the `bootstrap` script, [`mas-cli`][mas-cli] may have trouble installing apps.
+1. Install preliminary Mac apps.
+These would be any MAS or other apps referenced by the macos-dock script and not handled by `brew cask`.
+(See `install/macos-dock`)

+**NOTE: MAS app installation was previously handled by the [`mas-cli`][mas-cli] utility.
+However, as of macOS Mojave, the signin functionality for `mas-cli` is broken.
+[View details here.](https://github.com/mas-cli/mas#-sign-in)**

 ## Installation